phd20/phd20.github.io/src/content/blog/getting-started-with-legendkeeper-dnd.md

 > “Discover the ultimate worldbuilding tool for game-masters and storytellers”

-LegendKeeper is a set of simple, top-tier tools for building and managing your worlds and campaigns.
-While it may not have the endless possibilities of something like Obsidian, it’s easier to get started with and far easier to share with others.
+LegendKeeper is an app with top-tier tools for worldbuilding and RPG campaign management.
+While it may not have the endless possibilities of something like [Obsidian](/blog/getting-started-with-obsidian-dnd), it’s **far** easier to get started and to share with others.

 ## The Power of Mapping